 What are the Common Symptoms of Covid-19?

 The Center for Disease Control (CDC) has listed eleven main Covid 19 symptoms: fever or chills, cough, shortness of breath or difficulty in breathing, fatigue, muscle or body aches, headache, loss of sensation or smell, sore throat, congestion, runny nose, nausea or vomiting and diarrhea.

 One of the most common and noticeable symptoms has been respiratory issues such as coughing or shortness of breath.

-Breathing exercises help with Covid 19 and allow lungs to function more efficiently.
-They could be helpful in reducing the impact of Covid 19 symptoms before, after and even during the infection.
+Breathing exercises help with Covid 19 and allow the lungs to function more efficiently.
+They could be helpful in reducing the impact of Covid 19 symptoms before, after, and even during the infection.

 Here is a sample video with more than 3 million views of a British Queen’s medical physician demonstrating quick tips to manage deeper breathing techniques to battle Covid-19 symptoms along with other medical professionals.

 Below are some highly recommended breathing exercises for Covid recovery.
 Please consult your doctor or medical professional before trying any strenuous practices and ensure these practices are best for you before beginning any new exercises.